 ON THIS PAGE: You will read about your medical care after treatment for NHL has finished and why this follow-up care is important.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

 ASCO offers cancer treatment summary forms to help keep track of the cancer treatment you received and develop a survivorship care plan once treatment is completed.

 People recovering from NHL are encouraged to follow established guidelines for good health, such as maintaining a healthy weight, not smoking, eating a balanced diet, and having recommended cancer screening tests.
 Talk with your doctor to develop a plan that is best for your needs.
 Moderate physical activity can help rebuild your strength and energy level.
 Your doctor can help you create an appropriate exercise plan based upon your needs, physical abilities, and fitness level.
 Learn more about the next steps to take in survivorship, including making positive lifestyle changes.

 The next section offers a list of questions you may want to ask.
 Use the menu on the side of your screen to select Questions to Ask the Doctor, or you can select another section, to continue reading this guide.